Do you offer a waiver of the application fee?

 Deferral requests are typically granted only in cases of significant, unanticipated or unavoidable circumstances.
 Requests are reviewed on a case-by-case basis and submissions should include supporting documentation confirming the nature of the request.

 If an applicant’s deferral request is granted, an additional non-refundable $1,000 USD deferral deposit fee is due within two weeks of the notification date.
 The tuition deposit and deferral fee will both be credited toward the tuition bill upon enrollment.
 These deposits are non-refundable.
 Deferrals are granted for a single year, and there are no extensions.

-If a scholarship is awarded in the year the applicant applies, this award is not guaranteed for matriculation the following year.
+If a scholarship is awarded in the year the applicant applies, this award is guaranteed for matriculation the following year.
 Scholarship awards will be re-evaluated during the admissions cycle prior to matriculation.